OVERVIEW – NIAGARA STREAM

 Resident Affairs provides confidential support for all residents and fellow and assists learners as they manage issues with or within their program, hospital, university or home.
 They will act as an advocate and will support or represent the learner during these times.
 Niagara has a wonderful and dedicated Director of Resident Affairs Dr. Aidan Jeffery email@example.com

-Residents are strongly encouraged to become involved in research projects throughout their training.
-All General Surgery residents are required to complete two research projects, at a minimum, by the end of their program.
-Support is available for Niagara residents through the Niagara Regional Campus research team and the Division of General Surgery Research Director, Dr. Shawn Forbes firstname.lastname@example.org Fellow residents, staff members and consultants in related disciplines such as ER and ICU are excellent resources for potential project leads and mentorship in your research skill set.
+Each resident is required to complete a minimum of two research projects by the end of the five years.
+The research projects are expected to be presented at the annual Program Research Day.
+Support is available for Niagara residents through the Niagara Regional Campus research team and the Division of General Surgery Research Director, Dr. Elena Parvez, Fellow residents, staff members and consultants in related disciplines such as ER and ICU are excellent resources for potential project leads and mentorship in your research skill set.

 One-on-one interviews between each resident and the Regional Education Lead occur twice annually.
 These are a time for residents to discuss challenges and opportunities to grow in the program as well as focus on career directions.
 Dr. Fielding and all program staff have an open-door policy throughout the year and are always happy to hear from residents with questions, concerns and feedback.